Djokovic prepares Australian visa challenge as COVID vaccine furore mounts | Sports-Games

 Djokovic prepares Australian visa challenge as COVID vaccine furore mounts

-As the Australian Border Force said it had cancelled several other visas of people involved in the tournament, including Voracova's, the federal and Victorian state governments, and Tennis Australia denied responsibility for the dispute, which has been condemned by the Serbian government.
-After News Corp papers published a document from Tennis Australia apparently advising players on ways to enter the country with a medical exemption from vaccination, the organizing body said it never knowingly misled players and had always urged players to be vaccinated.
+Djokovic's lawyers are preparing a legal challenge to his visa cancellation, which is scheduled to go to a federal court hearing on Monday, and have been given until Saturday evening, local time, to file a summary of their case.
+But other than a short post on Instagram thanking fans for their support, Djokovic, one of the world's wealthiest athletes, has made no public appearance or comment since entering the Park Hotel https://www.reuters.com/lifestyle/sports/visa-limbo-djokovic-housed-with-asylum-seekers-australian-hotel-2022-01-07, which is also home to dozens of asylum seekers trying to enter the country.

-Tennis world number one Novak Djokovic kept a low profile in his third day in Australian immigration detention on Saturday, joined by Czech women's player Renata Voracova as a blame game between Australian authorities over the handling of COVID-19 vaccine exemptions gathered steam.
+Tennis world number one Novak Djokovic kept a low profile in his third day in Australian immigration detention on Saturday, as a blame game between Australian authorities over handling of COVID-19 vaccine exemptions gathered steam.
 The Serbian superstar, a vocal opponent of vaccine mandates who came to Australia in hopes of winning his 21st Grand Slam at the Australian Open, has been holed up since Thursday in a modest Melbourne hotel after his visa was cancelled due to problems with a medical exemption.

+The Australian Border Force said it had cancelled several other visas of people involved in the tournament, including that of Voracova, who described being placed in detention like being in an action movie.
+"I can't say they were mean to me," Voracova was quoted as saying by Czech media, when asked about being questioned by authorities.
+"But I was not prepared for the way everything played out.
+I felt like being in an action film."

+The federal and Victorian state governments and Tennis Australia have denied responsibility for the dispute, which has been condemned by the Serbian government.
+'NOT MISLED'

-After News Corp papers published a document from Tennis Australia apparently advising players on ways to enter the country with a medical exemption from vaccination, the organizing body said it never knowingly misled players and had always urged players to be vaccinated.
-"We have always been consistent in our communications to players that vaccination is the best course of action — not just as the right thing to do to protect themselves and others, but also as the best course of action to ensure they could arrive in Australia," Tennis Australia said in a statement quoted by local media.
+Tennis Australia said it never knowingly misled players and had always urged players to be vaccinated, after News Corp papers published a document from the organising body apparently advising players on ways to enter the country with a medical exemption from vaccination.
+"We have always been consistent in our communications to players that vaccination is the best course of action - not just as the right thing to do to protect themselves and others, but also as the best course of action to ensure they could arrive in Australia," Tennis Australia said in a statement quoted by local media.

 "We reject completely that the playing group was knowingly misled."
 Tennis Australia's advice was based on the contents of a federal government website to which it had been referred by the federal health minister, the statement added.